AadhavanSJ/AadhavanSJ/README.md

   - Configured a functional AD environment integrated with logging and monitoring using Splunk.
   - Enabled both red and blue team activities for enhanced learning and practice.
 - **Outcome:** Gained advanced technical skills in AD setup, Splunk integration, and cybersecurity lab design.

+### <a href="https://github.com/AadhavanSJ/SIEM-Honeypot-Attack-Map">SIEM & Honeypot | Microsoft Azure Sentinel Attack Map</a>
+- **Objective:** Created a cybersecurity lab to simulate a honeypot environment, capturing and analyzing cyberattacks with Microsoft Azure Sentinel.
+- **Details:**
+  - Configured Azure resources including Virtual Machines, Log Analytics Workspaces, and Azure Sentinel for SIEM.
+  - Deployed a honeypot virtual machine to attract and log attacks, integrated with PowerShell scripts for log export and geolocation.
+  - Analyzed logs using Kusto Query Language (KQL) and visualized attack data on a world map dashboard.
+- **Outcome:** Gained hands-on experience with SIEM tools, advanced skills in Azure Sentinel and KQL, and practical knowledge in honeypot configuration and attack visualization.

+### Elastic Stack Security Monitoring System with ELK, Mythic C2, and osTicket
+- **Objective:** The goal of this project was to build a security monitoring and response system using the Elastic Stack (ELK), Mythic C2, and osTicket.
+The system simulates cyberattacks, monitors them using ELK, and automates alerts and ticket creation for effective incident management.
+- **Details:**
+  - ELK Stack Setup: Deployed Elasticsearch, Logstash, and Kibana for log analysis and visualization.
+  - Fleet Server & Elastic Agents: Monitored Windows Server and Ubuntu for SSH and RDP brute-force attacks.
+  - Mythic C2 Simulation: Simulated advanced attacks and monitored activity using Sysmon logs.
+  - Alerts & Dashboards: Created dashboards and alerts in Kibana for real-time attack monitoring.
+  - osTicket Integration: Automated ticket creation for attack incidents, improving incident response efficiency.
+  - Elastic Defend: Deployed for real-time endpoint threat detection and response.

+- **Outcome:** Successfully built a comprehensive security monitoring and response system, enhancing proactive defense capabilities with real-time alerts, dashboards, and automated ticket management for effective incident handling.